Creative Writing BA

 As your attorney, I advise you to get the chiliburger.
 It’s a hamburger with chili on it.—Hunter S. Thompson

 You may see already that at FDU, we think differently about creative writing.
 Most people think hamburger.
 We think chiliburger, and then some.
 We expand creative writing well beyond its traditional boundaries as we celebrate creative writing as it appears in all aspects of our culture—in literature, music, film, comedy, journalism, graphic books … wherever it’s found–in order to help our students succeed in bringing their writing to the world.
+We encourage collaboration with the other arts disciplines at FDU, and many of our creative writing majors also minor in film, theatre, or visual arts.
+If you want to write and act in your own play or film, write and direct, or create a graphic novel from drawing board to final product, we will help you to make it happen.

 I sat watching the trash can, and New York opened its heart to me.—Watchmen, Alan Moore